vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

 <br/>

-### Example Kubernetes YAML Manifests
+### Example Kubernetes YAML manifests

-Within the [examples/kubernetes/manifests](../../examples/kubernetes/manifests) directory of the YAML Overlay Tool repository, you will find the two example Kubernetes YAML Manifests which we will be manipulating in the following set of example use-cases:
+Within the [examples/kubernetes/manifests](../../examples/kubernetes/manifests) directory of the YAML Overlay Tool repository, you'll find the two example Kubernetes YAML Manifests that are manipulated in the following set of example use-cases:

 ```yaml
 # my-app.yaml